bayrambinbir/YelpCamp/README.md

 # YelpCamp
-YelpCamp project is from my Udemy couse.
+YelpCamp project is from my Udemy course.
 Author is Colt Steele